OliverLeenders/Graph/README.md

 implementation uses `std::unordered_map` for the set of nodes, the set of edges and each node's neighbour relations.

+### Project Structure

+The whole graph datastructure is contained in the files `adj_set_graph.h` and `adj_set_graph.cpp`.
+The file `main.cpp` contains some example code on how to construct such a graph.
+If you would like to use this datastructure for your project, all you need are the first two mentioned files.

+### Future Work

+In the future, I might add functionality to read an write to common graph formats, so this program could be used as a converter between formats as well as the functionality to perform different graph algorithms on the graph as a command line tool.

 ## License

 This project is published under the __GPL v3 license__ included in `license.txt`.